Read time :

 Attribution determines how credit for conversions gets distributed across touchpoints.
 B2B buying journeys involve multiple interactions over months.
 Choosing the right model matters.

-Attribution model selection comes down to one question: what are you trying to optimize?
+As Romain Blanc explains: “Attribution model selection comes down to one question: what are you trying to optimize?”
 Use models in combination, not in isolation.
 First-touch reveals what creates awareness.
 Last-touch reveals what closes deals.
 Multi-touch shows the full picture.
+With the influence of AI still difficult to track, including self-attribution and customer interviews to fully understand the journey, is a must as well.

 First-touch attribution